shader-slang/slang/docs/proposals/007-variadic-generics.md

 %v = IRVectorType(%et, %eu)
 %expandType = IRExpandType(%v, %T, %U) // v is pattern; T,U are captured type packs.
 ```

+Note that this kind of type hierarchy representation is only used during IR lowering in order to benefit from IR global deduplication of type definitions.
+The representation in this form isn't convenient for specialization.
+Once lowered to IR step is complete, we will convert all type representation to the same form as value represenataion described in the following section.

 #### Expressing Values